Legendary hires Netflix to oversee TV expansion plans

 US-based Legendary TV has appointed former Netflix CEO Jennifer Breslow to oversee its expansion plans.

-Breslow becomes Executive Vice President of Television and Digital for Legendary TV and will report to Legendary’s Chief Television Officer, Chris Albrecht.
+Breslow becomes Executive Vice President of Television and Digital for Legendary Television and will report to Chris Albrecht, Head of Television at Legendary.

 She has been the content manager for Netflix international original series since 2016, having worked on shows including Holy games In India, the French struck Lupino And the Supura from Italy.

-Breslow moved to a central role in the United States in 2019 after working to expand across Europe, with more recent accreditations in programs such as Destination: Winx Saga And the Firefly Lane.
+Breslow moved to a central role in the United States in 2019 after expanding across Europe, with the latest accreditation in programs such as Destination: Winx Saga And the Firefly Lane.

 Prior to Netflix, Breslow was Senior Vice President of Written Series for A + E Networks, where he was working on a program that includes Not realHe has also worked in ABC and The CW.